SpinalSubset69/angularjs_nodejs_template/README.md

 # angularjs_nodejs_template
-A template for projects with AngularJS with AngularJSMaterial, NodeJS and MongoDB using Mongoose
+A template for projects with AngularJS and AngularJSMaterial, NodeJS, MongoDB using Mongoose and ngRoute